 If you see a pencil icon anywhere on the Vable platform, you can edit or amend the text.
 Update the Label text as required, and click on the checkmark to confirm.

 If you see a trash can icon anywhere on the Vable platform, you can delete (or detach in some instances) the item in question.
 You will be asked to confirm the Label deletion before it will be completed.

 When you click on the Newsletter tab you will see a list of all your Newsletters.
-Labels will provide a further way of filtering or organising them.
+Labels will provide a further way of filtering or organizing them.
 Find the Newsletter(s) that you want to assign labels to, and select the box(es) next to the Newsletter(s).
 Click on the Label icon at the top of the list view to open the Labels dialogue window.

 Either use the expansion arrow on the right to open the Label tree, or use the search function to find your Labels.
 Check the box(es) for the Label(s) you want to attach.

 In this case you could also choose to add a Frequency Label.
 Close the dialog window and the Labels will be applied to the Newsletter(s).

 Keep in mind this is not a taxonomy.
 Labels are a flat structure, so if you apply GDPR, it will not add the Labels for Hot Topics or Data Protection automatically.
 You need to click on each one to add.